gioblu/PJON/specification/PJON-protocol-specification-v3.0.md

 |__||__|________|______|____|______|______|__|____|____||___|
                             |RXINFO| TX INFO |
 ```
+#### Extended length

-The graph below shows a packet transmission where the length is represented with 2 bytes supporting up to 65535 bytes packet length as requested by the header's `EXT.
-LENGTH` bit and CRC32 is used as requested by header's `CRC` bit.
+The graph below shows a packet transmission where the length is represented with 2 bytes (adding 19 bytes of overhead) supporting up to 65535 bytes length as requested by the header's `EXT.
+LENGTH` bit.
+CRC32 is used as requested by header's `CRC` bit.
 ```cpp
  ________________________________________________________
 |ID| HEADER |LEN 1|LEN 2|CRC8|BUS ID|BUS ID|ID|DATA|CRC32|